 I. How to Put Your WordPress Site into Maintenance Mode in Less Than a Minute

-First, let’s see the simplest use case: when you need to put your site into maintenance mode superfast.
+First, let’s see the simplest use case: when you need to put your site into WordPress maintenance mode superfast.

 Blocksy’s Maintenance content block comes with a default, no-frills design that works well for most WordPress sites.
 You can activate it in less than a minute.